SparkFund/aws-cli-wagon/README.md

 ## Limitations

-This doesn't yet support get-if-newer or putting resources.
-We anticipate supporting them shortly.
+This doesn't yet support get-if-newer.
+It's not clear that it's actually used, but wouldn't be hard to add if there is a use case.